Exact Solutions in Log-Concave Maximum Likelihood Estimation: Geometry of log-concave maximum likelihood estimation

 Moreover, the log-concave maximum likelihood estimate is a tent function with tent poles at some of the $x_i$.
-Therefore finding the log-concave density which maximizes the likelihood of our data $(X,w)$ reduces to finding an optimal height vector $y^*$.
+Therefore finding the log-concave density which maximizes the likelihood of $(X,w)$ is equivalent to finding an optimal height vector $y^*$.

 \begin{definition} We follow the definitions in \cite{MR2743368}.
 Given a point configuration $X$ in $\R^d$, a \emph{subdivision} $\Delta$ of $X$ is a collection of $d$-polytopes, denoted $\sigma_i$, such that the union of polytopes in $\Delta$ equals $\conv(X)$, the vertex set of polytopes in $\Delta$ is contained in $X$ and the intersection of polytopes in $\Delta$ can only happen along lower dimensional faces.
 A subdivision $\Delta$ is called a \emph{triangulation}, if all polytopes in $\Delta$ are simplices.
 A triangulation $\Delta$ of the point configuration $X$ is called \emph{maximal}, if every element of $X$ is a vertex of a simplex in $\Delta$.
 A subdivision is called \emph{regular} if its full dimensional cells $\sigma_i$ are combinatorially equivalent to the regions of linearity of a tent function on $X$ for some height vector $y\in \R^n.$ \end{definition}